-Since my return to Los Angeles, I have been working at SCI Arc as a CNC/3d Print/Shop technician and instructor.
-In this capacity, I am constantly helping guide students with their design and fabrication issues from the very small scale to large, full scale installations.
+Since my return to Los Angeles, I have been worked at SCI Arc as a CNC/3d Print/Shop technician and instructor.
+In this capacity, I helped guide students with their design and fabrication issues from the very small scale to large, full scale installations.
 We are in charge of 2 4 ft. x 8 ft.
 CNC tables, 2 laser cutters, a laser Plasma cutter, a Vacuum Former, 3 ZCorp starch 3d printers, and 2 ABS 3d printers.
 Additionally, we maintain a full service wood shop and metal shop.

 I am constantly trying to improve my fabrication and machining techniques to push the boundaries from both a design and fabrication point of view.
 I find that the automation process is never fully automatic, but still requires a skilled hand and a competent technician in order to achieve highly valued results.

 In addition to my work at SCI Arc, I teamed up with three colleagues from graduate school to create various graphic design packages including some branding and marketing for a developer in Los Feliz.
 We have collaborated on a design process to transform a warehouse for the BeCore Promotions company that is responsible for events such as the X-Games.
 We have collaborated on a trade show both for a high tech company, Oblong, and helped master plan new office space for their expanding company.